 Considerations: While Nextiva caters well to businesses of all sizes, its pricing structure might be less competitive for users seeking a strictly basic call center solution.

-2. Five9 – Best Call Centers Prioritizing AI
+2. Five9 – Best for Call Centers Prioritizing AI

 Five9 is a prominent cloud-based software provider offering a comprehensive contact center solution.
 Their platform enables businesses to manage customer interactions across multiple channels, including voice, email, chat, social media, and SMS.